Contents

 3. Pickling

-The rolled leaves are stuffed in a big bucket with the boiled soup of the leaves added.
-Air is removed by poking the leaves from the top.
-The bucket is covered with the wooden lid and a heavy stone on it.
-Lactic acid bacteria start fermentation then.
-Pickling takes 2–5 weeks.
+To begin the process, rolled tea leaves are stuffed into a large bucket with boiled tea soup.
+The air is then removed by poking the leaves from the top, and the bucket is covered with a wooden lid and a heavy stone.
+This creates an anaerobic environment in which lactic acid bacteria can begin fermentation.
+The pickling process typically takes 2-5 weeks.

 4. Drying after bucket opening

-Once fermentation has finished, the leaves are taken out of the bucket and sun-dried.
-Then through sorting, thick stems and other unwanted parts are removed.
-Then “Awabancha” is ready.
+After fermentation is complete, the leaves are removed from the bucket and sun-dried.
+The dried leaves are then sorted, and thick stems and other unwanted parts are removed.
+The resulting tea, known as "Awabancha," is ready for consumption.

 Goishicha